USEPA/ExpertQueryTMDLDashboard/README.md

 To run this application locally, you must first have R and R Studio installed.

-You can install and/or update the [rExpertQuery Package](https://github.com/USEPA/rExpertQuery) and all dependencies by running:
+You can install and/or update the Expert Query TMDL Dashboard and all dependencies by running:

 ```{r}
 if(!"remotes"%in%installed.packages()){